dnsimple/dnsimple-support/content/articles/reactivate-subscription.md

 ### From the Billings and plans page:
 1. Locate the accounts section of your [dashboard](https://dnsimple.com/dashboard).
-1. Click on the account you wish to reactivate, then select **Account** at the top right.
+1. Click on the account you want to reactivate, then select **Account** at the top right.
 1. Click the **Billing and plans** tab on the left side of the screen.
 1. You'll see a card with a **No plan selected** alert.
 Click **select plan** at the bottom of this card.
 **screenshot**